dreamix-fmi-course-2024/web-development-with-java-lab/lab01/tasks.md

 Write a Java program to count the number of key-value (size) mappings in a map.

 ## Task 10
-Write the following structure against aircraft tail number (9H-VCA) associate a list of leg information (fromAirport["LBSF"], toAirport["EBBR"], date).
+Create a structure that will represent aircraft tail number (e.g 9H-VCA) against a list of leg information (fromAirport["LBSF"], toAirport["EBBR"], date).
 Fill test information
-Extract legs inside list/set that have from/to airport for a specific airport (Example: All flight legs for airport LBSF)
+Extract legs inside list/set that have from/to airport for a specific airport (Example: All flight legs from airport LBSF)

 FlightLeg {
     private String fromAirport;